MMMOS: Multi-domain Multi-axis Audio Quality Assessment: Methodology

 \subsection{Dataset}

 We train and validate our models on two datasets: \textbf{AES-natural} \cite{audiobox_aesthetic}, the official challenge dataset, and \textbf{AES-PAM} \cite{pam}.
 AES-natural aggregates audio from real-world, public corpora covering speech (EARS \cite{ears}, LibriTTS \cite{libritts}, Common Voice 13.0 \cite{common}), music (MUSDB18‐HQ \cite{musdb18-hq}, MusicCaps \cite{musiccaps}), and sound effects (Audioset \cite{audioset}).
 It covers different audio types, qualities, and sampling rates.
 AES-PAM, in turn, consists of synthetic utterances generated by various TTA and TTS systems, mirroring the artificial nature of the challenge test set.
-To preserve each method’s relative representation in both sets, we stratified the data by generation model and then partitioned each stratum into training and development subsets using an 80/20 split.
+To preserve each method’s representation in both sets, we stratified the data by generation model and then partitioned each stratum into training and development sets using an 80/20 split.

-After downloading AES-natural’s clips, we exclude the audio clips unavailable on the web from our splits, yielding 3,367 training and 434 development samples.
-All audio is resampled to 16 kHz mono before feature extraction.
+After downloading AES-natural’s clips, we exclude the unavailable ones from our splits, yielding 3,367 training and 434 development samples.
+All audio is resampled to 16 kHz mono.
 During training, any clip longer than 10 seconds is randomly cropped to a 10-second segment, providing varied temporal contexts.